tsy19900929/snpeffToMaf/README.md

 SnpEff is more tiny than VEP, and more HGVS than ANNOVAR
 e.g, ```java -jar snpEff.jar hg19 yourSampleName.normalize.vcf -hgvs1LetterAa -canon > yourSampleName.snpeff.vcf```

-🔥 support complex variants(greater than one base)
+🔥 support complex variant(greater than one base)

 ## a test environment